20 SUV Camper Ideas [DIY, SUV Conversion Kits & SUV Tents]

 Van parked by the water with the hatch open showing the QuQuQ camper kit

-SUVs are great for camping as they are often AWD or 4WD, the perfect rig for exploring bumpy dirt roads or driving on sand and snow.
-Plus, many SUV models are now hybrids, which will save you money on gas.
+SUVs are great for camping, often AWD or 4WD, the perfect rig for exploring bumpy dirt roads or driving on sand and snow.
+Plus, many SUV models are now hybrids, saving you gas money.

 If you already have an SUV sitting in your driveway or garage, right now might be time to create your very own SUV camper conversion.